acaloiaro/ess/README.md

 ---

-`env-sample-sync` checks whether the local repository contains an `.env` file (configurable), scrubs it of secrets/ values, and makes the scrubbed version available as `env.sample` (configurable).
+`ess` checks whether the local repository contains an `.env` file (configurable), scrubs it of secrets/ values, and makes the scrubbed version available as `env.sample` (configurable).

 This process can be run manually, or automatically as a git-hook, ensuring that all application environment variables are safely and automatically documented without leaking secrets.

-Crucially, `env-sample-sync` allows comments in `env` files, which are carried over to `env.sample`.
+Crucially, `ess` allows comments in `env` files, which are carried over to `env.sample`.
 This lets developers add thorough environment variable documentation to source control.

 # Installation & Usage

-`env-sample-sync` can be run in three ways:
+`ess` can be run in three ways:

 1. Manually
 2. As a native git-hook